Engineering Notes

 - Under the hood, we maintain a registry of crossings, rail segments, and related assets

-- As a train progresses, crossings update independently & asynchronously
+- As trains move, crossings update independently & asynchronously

-- The UI simply renders whatever the data reports; there is no UI logic deciding outcomes
+- The UI (the map) simply renders whatever the data reports; there is no UI logic deciding outcomes.
+Without our data stream the map wouldn’t show train locations or crossing activity

-- If you removed the map entirely and piped the feed directly into a routing engine, the underlying logic would be the same, and that routing engine could make real decisions based on it
+- If we remove the map entirely and pipe the feed directly into your routing engine, the underlying logic is the same, and your routing engine will be able to make real decisions based on it